lifelong-learn/dev-test/README.md

 # Ambit - Coding Challenge

 Thanks for applying at Ambit.
-This coding challenge is an opportunity for you to show us your skills and your capable of.
+This coding challenge is an opportunity for you to show us your skills and what you're capable of.

 The exercise is to: